nergalex/f5-aks-nginx_ingress_app_protect/README.rst

 A) [SecOps] **Deploy Ingress Controller** -- SecOps deploy K8S Ingress with an embedded WAF and wildcard certificate
 B) [DevOps] **Publish an Application** -- DevOps deploy Applications on Ingress (Cache, Content Routing, LB with monitoring) and by selecting a pre-defined security level
-C) [SecOps] **Update App's Security level** -- Regarding risk analysis and new App's features, Product Owner requests an update of App's Security level
+C) [DevOps] **Update App's Security level** -- Regarding risk analysis and new App's features, Product Owner requests an update of App's Security level
 D) [SecOps] **Update WAF policy attached to a security level** -- The threat evolves, SecOps adapts WAF strategy to protect capital asset: application
 E) [SecOps] **Fix false positive** -- SecOps modify a application's WAF policy to fix a False Positive that impact User Experience
 F) [DevOps] **Secure published API** -- Limit the attack surface by allow access to only compliant API call.
 DevOps regularly update OpenAPI specifications of an App.